Creative-Geek/Creative-Geek/README.md

 I love creating tools that makes life easier ☺️.

-🔭 I’m currently working on Tasky.<br>👀 I’m interested in web development, computer graphics, and machine learning.<br>📫 Find all my contacts bellow.
+🔭 I’m currently working on Expensi, A quick-shot expenses tracker.<br>👀 I’m generally interested in web development, computer graphics, and AI integrations.<br>📫 Find my socials bellow.

 Why do I do what I do?
 Because no one else would.